laurasalvadorglez/Dashboards/README.md

 **Unemployment rate**

-Finally, a stacked column bar for the distribution of the unemployment rate by districts and neighborhoods and a treemap for the grouped rate.
+Finally, a stacked column chart displays the distribution of the unemployment rate across districts and neighborhoods, alongside a treemap illustrating the grouped rate.

 ![Unemployment rate](https://github.com/laurasalvadorglez/Dashboards/blob/main/Assets/Tasa.png)

 ### Data in unemployment in Madrid
-The data was uploaded through the web option.
-When we look at the data we see this:
+The data was uploaded via the web option.
+When reviewing the data, we observe the following:

 **Cleaning Data** ![Clean Data 1](https://github.com/laurasalvadorglez/Dashboards/blob/main/Assets/Datos1.png)

-In Queries we duplicate it to separate the districts from the neighborhoods when cleaning it.
+In Queries we duplicate it to separate the districts and the neighborhoods when cleaning it.

 ![Duplicate](https://github.com/laurasalvadorglez/Dashboards/blob/main/Assets/Dupli.png)

 **Cleaned Data**

-We delete, replace, rename, split, univot to finally have it the way we want it.
+We deleted, replaced, renamed, split, and unpivoted data to achieve the desired format.

 ![Clean Data 2](https://github.com/laurasalvadorglez/Dashboards/blob/main/Assets/Datos2.png)

 **Model View**

-Not forgetting the connections with the codes in the model view.
+Not forgetting the connections to the codes in the model view.

 ![Model view](https://github.com/laurasalvadorglez/Dashboards/blob/main/Assets/conexiones.png)

 ***For privacy reasons, it is not possible to upload other sheets of this dashboard.
-But here is other way to upload data***
+However, here is an alternative method to upload data***

-Some data are obtained on a monthly or quarterly basis, for which a union folder can be created.
-In this folder the files will be incorporated as they come out, and in Power BI will appear merged as if they were a single document.
+Some data is obtained on a monthly or quarterly basis, for which a union folder can be created.
+In this folder, files will be added as they are released, and in Power BI, they will appear merged as if they were a single document.
 ![Union](https://github.com/laurasalvadorglez/Dashboards/blob/main/Assets/Union.png)